7 Reasons Why Your Tooth Hurts When Biting Down or Chewing

 When To See A Doctor

-If you’ve said, “my tooth hurts when I put pressure on it” and the pain just isn’t going away, there’s a good reason for it.
+If you’ve said, “my tooth hurts when I put pressure on it” and the tooth pain just isn’t going away, there’s a good reason for it.
 Whether the tooth is cracked, abscessed, or has gum disease doesn’t matter.
 What does matters is that you get a professional opinion in the near future.
-Only then can you prevent the pain from getting worse or having an unwanted emergency pop up!
-You’ll never regret not having waited for a dental exam.
+Only then can you prevent the tooth pain from getting worse or having an unwanted emergency pop up!
+With sharp pain, you’ll never regret not having waited for a dental exam.

 teethtalkgirl content is medically reviewed and fact-checked by a licensed dentist or medical doctor to ensure the information is factual, current, and relevant.American Association of Endodontists.
 Tooth Pain..
 American Association of Endodontists.
 NaN Available at: https://www.aae.org/patients/dental-symptoms/tooth-pain/.
 September 30, 2020 International journal of applied & basic medical research.
 Cracked tooth syndrome: Overview of literature..
 International journal of applied & basic medical research.
 NaN Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4606573/.
 September 30, 2020 Mayo Clinic.
 Tooth abscess..
 Mayo Clinic.
 NaN Available at: https://www.mayoclinic.org/diseases-conditions/tooth-abscess/symptoms-causes/syc-20350901.
 September 30, 2020